 THE AUTHOR’S CONTINUED PARTICIPATION IN THE COMPANY’S PROGRAMS AFTER THE COMPANY’S POSTING OF ANY CHANGES WILL CONSTITUTE THE AUTHOR’S ACCEPTANCE OF SUCH CHANGES OR MODIFICATIONS.

 This Agreement will be governed by the laws of the United States of America and the state of Florida, without reference to rules governing choice of laws.
-Any action relating to this Agreement must be brought in the federal or state courts located in Bradenton, Florida and you irrevocably consent to the jurisdiction of such courts.
+Any action relating to this Agreement must be brought in the federal or state courts located in Tampa, Florida and you irrevocably consent to the jurisdiction of such courts.
 You may not assign this Agreement, by operation of law or otherwise, without the Company’s prior written consent.
 Subject to that restriction, this Agreement will be binding on, inure to, and be enforceable against the parties and their respective successors and assigns.
 The Company’s failure to enforce your strict performance of any provision of this Agreement will not constitute a waiver of our right to enforce such provision or any other provision of this Agreement subsequently.
 Any notice or other communication under this Agreement will be given in writing and will be delivered by e-mail.

 The parties agreed that except as specifically provided herein, all disputes arising under this Agreement shall be settled by binding arbitration in Bradenton, Florida and submitted to the American Arbitration Association for final disposition.